 “As I’m captain, you pick up little situations, like what John Terry used to do, speaking to the younger players.

 “My role in the team is that I’ve got to be there to speak to people, let them know when things are wrong and when things are going right to let them know they’re doing well.
-I think that’s a big part of the game, I think that’s a big part of the game that you have to understand and do.”
+I think that’s a big part of the game that you have to understand and do.”

 Despite everything he has achieved in a lengthy career, Smith still feels lucky and proud to have had his chance at Chelsea, even though he wasn’t allowed to make more of it.